London underground station Holborn, Piccadilly & Central Line, Zone 1

 The Freemasons' Hall in Great Queen Street no. 60 is located about 300 m away from the underground station Holborn.
 When you leave the underground station just walk approx. 200 m along the Kingsway to the south.
 Afterwards turn right into the Great Queen Street.
 The visitor entrance is located just a view meters before the junction with the Wild Street.
 At the junction you will find a small square with the main entrance to the Grand Temple.
 This entrance is usually only in use for events.

 The Museum of Freemasonry shows a wide collection of exhibition objects from the history of the Freemasons on the 1st floor.
 In the collections you will find also pieces from famous personalities like Winston Churchill and Eduard VII, who was the King of the United Kingdom and the British Dominions from the year 1901 till his death in 1910.
 Both were key members of the Freemasons.
+The largest area of the museum is located in the North Gallery.
+There you will find many exhibits from the 300-year history of the Freemasons.

 Link to Museum of Freemasonry in London: